Al-Mu'ayyad

-Life
+Biography

+Early life, nomination as heir and governor of Syria

-Al-Mu'ayyad was the son of Al-Mutawakkil and his concubine, Umm Ishaq, an Andulasian concubine.
+Al-Mu'ayyad was the son of Al-Mutawakkil and his concubine, Umm Ishaq, an Andalusian concubine.

-His father, caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.
+His father, caliph al-Mutawakkil, had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.

 In 849, al-Mutawakkil arranged for his succession, by appointing three of his sons as heirs and assigning them the governance and proceeds of the Empire's provinces: the eldest, al-Muntasir, was named first heir, and received governorship of Egypt, the Jazira, and the proceeds of the rents in the capital, Samarra; al-Mu'tazz was charged with supervising the domains of the governor in the Khorasan; and al-Mu'ayyad was placed in charge of Syria.

-Al-Mutawakkil had seemed to favour al-Muntasir.
-However, this appeared to change and al-Muntasir feared his father was going to move against him.
-With the implicit support of the Turkic faction of the army, he plotted the assassination of al-Mutawakkil which was carried out by a Turkic soldier on December 11, 861.
+During the reign of his father al-Mutawakkil, as a son and heir to the throne, al-Mu'ayyad took up residence in the great Al-Matira palace.